Contribute to the growth of the Museum collection by adopting a MINERAL or a GEM! Learn More

 For any additional information about these events, please contact the Gem & Mineral Council at firstname.lastname@example.org or (213) 763-3326.

-The Natural History Museum of Los Angeles County is pleased to present the Aurora Butterfly of Peace on display until June 3, 2014.
+The Natural History Museum of Los Angeles County was pleased to present the Aurora Butterfly of Peace, which was on display in the Gem Vault through June, 2014.
 More information here!

 The Aurora Butterfly of Peace: a collection made of 240 natural fancy colored diamonds.
 Photo: R. Weldon.
 Copyright: GIA.